kevinzhang30/pomodoro/README.md

 - Add customizable work and break durations through the user interface.
 - Implement notifications or sound alerts when the session ends.
 - Add the ability to pause the timer.

-## Contribution
-Feel free to contribute to this project by submitting issues or pull requests.
-Suggestions for improvements are always welcome!